Poincar\'e Series of Divisors on Graphs and Chains of Loops: Introduction

+Given a finite sequence of divisors $D_1,\dots,D_k$ on a finite, connected, loop-free, multigraph $G$.
+Consider the formal sum:

 where $r_G(D)$ is the rank of the divisor $D$ on the graph $G$.
-We refer to this as the Poincar\'e series associated to divisors $D_1,\dots,D_k$ on $G$.
-A natural question in this context is whether $P_{G,D_1,\dots,D_k}(z_1,\dots,z_k)$ is a rational function.
+We refer to this as the \emph{Poincar\'e series associated to divisors $D_1,\dots,D_k$ on $G$}.
+Note that the Poincar\'e series depends not only on the graph but also on the divisors $D_1,\dots,D_k$.
+For easy readability, we suppress this dependence on the divisors while denoting Poincar\'e series and other related objects.

+Using the inequality that the rank of a divisor is at most its degree for every divisor of non-negative degree, it follows that $P_{G}$ is absolutely convergent in the region $\{ (z_1,\dots,z_k)|~|z_i|<1 \textsl{ for all } i \}$.
+A natural question in this context is whether $P_{G}(z_1,\dots,z_k)$ is a rational function\footnote{ Recall that a power series in $z_1,\dots,z_k$ is called \emph{rational} if there exists a rational function $f/g$ where $f,~g \in \mathbb{C}[z_1,\dots,z_k]$ such that the power series agrees with this rational function at every $(z_1,\dots,z_k) \in \mathbb{C}^k$ where it is absolutely convergent.}.
 We answer this question in the affirmative, more precisely we show the following.